The Sandwich Mode for Vertical Shear Instability in Protoplanetary Disks: Theoretical Background

 In \citet{Pfeil2019}, we investigated the structure of PPDs under consideration of viscous heating, stellar irradiation, and hydrostatic and thermal balance.
 From these studies, we were able to map where in PPDs certain instability mechanisms, like the VSI, could potentially operate.
 Here, we use the same methods to model the disk structure and stability of the interior parts of a PPD with realistic radial and vertical stratification.
 The resulting midplane density and temperature structure is used as the initial condition for our hydrodynamic simulations, presented in the next sections.

-We model the structure of a disk orbiting a solar-mass T-Tauri star (stellar parameters as obtained by \citet{Baraffe2015}), with viscosity parameter $\alpha=5\times 10^{-3}$, a mass accretion rate of \SI{5e-8}{\Msol \per \years}, and a disk mass of $M_{\text{disk}}= \SI{0.0823}{\Msol}$.
+We model the structure of a disk orbiting a solar-mass T-Tauri star \citep[stellar parameters as obtained by][]{Baraffe2015}, with viscosity parameter $\alpha=5\times 10^{-3}$, a mass accretion rate of \SI{5e-8}{\Msol \per \years}, and a disk mass of $M_{\text{disk}}= \SI{0.0823}{\Msol}$.
 From the obtained disk structure, we created a stability map, similar to those presented in \citet{Pfeil2019}, which is shown in \autoref{fig:Map}.
-For our studies of the VSI we want to capture different regimes of thermal relaxation of the disk and chose a region around the midplane water ice line.
+For our studies of the VSI we want to capture different regimes of thermal relaxation of the disk and chose a region around the midplane water ice line. \autoref{fig:Gradients} depicts the respective local structure.
 At this location, the radial stratification in temperature is comparably steep ($\beta_T=-1$), the opacities are high, and the considered atmospheric layers are cool.
-This allows us to study the instability under non-ideal conditions close to the midplane, where radiative diffusion is the dominant cooling process, and in the dilute atmospheric layer, where in our case the collisional timescale determines the thermal relaxation rate.
+This allows us to study the instability under non-ideal conditions (i.e. a non-isothermal gas with finite cooling time) close to the midplane, where radiative diffusion is the dominant cooling process, and in the dilute atmospheric layer, where in our case the collisional timescale determines the thermal relaxation rate.